pydicom/deid/docs/config.md

 We will show you a working example of the above as you continue this walkthrough.
 For now, let's talk about a few options, and show examples of settings.
 The settings that you choose depend on your use case, and we strongly suggest that you take the most conservative approach that is possible for your use case.

 ### Option 1.
 Blanked Header
-In the case that you get a response after extraction and replace no fields, the datasets will be completely blanked (recommended for most).
+In the case that you get a response after extraction and replace no fields, the header fields will be completely removed, other than a field to indicate this has been done (recommended for most).

 ### Option 2.
 Blanked Header with Study identifier
-If you need to save some identifier as a lookup, we recommend a conservative approach that leaves the minimal required (de-identified) study identifier eg, (PatientID) is replaced with (StudyID), blanking the rest.
+If you need to save some identifier as a lookup, we recommend a conservative approach that leaves the minimal required (de-identified) study identifier eg, (PatientID) is replaced with (StudyID), removing the rest.
 Any identifiers that you might want to save should be kept separately from where you intend to release the data, and this of course will require IRB approval.

 ### Option 3: Custom
 For a custom de-identification, then you need to make a config file called `deid` that should be provided with your function calls.
 The format of this file is discussed below, and can be used to specify preferences for different kinds of datasets (dicom or nifti) and things to identify (pixels and headers).